Interdisciplinary Workshop on Sustainability, Environment, and Society

 - A writing/research group composed primarily of doctoral students and post-docs that meets biweekly to read and provide feedback on group members’ work, share ideas, discuss topics of interest, and collaborate.

 - Each semester the group will organize a public speaker event.
-These will feature prominent scholars working on issues of urban sustainability and resilience.
+These will feature prominent scholars working on issues of Sustainability, Environment, and Society.

-Doctoral students from across the University of Michigan whose research relates to urban sustainability or resilience are encouraged to join.
+Doctoral students from across the University of Michigan whose research relates to Sustainability, Environment, and Society are encouraged to join.

 Email firstname.lastname@example.org for more information.